Alexandre-Guth/Elastic-Stack-FileBeat-Logspout/README.md

 ### What you'll find here

-All the different configurations files for the softwares we deployed plus a [wiki](https://github.com/Alexandre-Guth/Elastic-Stack-FileBeat-Logspout/wiki) with instructions.
+All the different configurations files for the softwares we deployed plus a **[wiki](https://github.com/Alexandre-Guth/Elastic-Stack-FileBeat-Logspout/wiki) with instructions**.
 I highly recommend to have a look at the attached [wiki](https://github.com/Alexandre-Guth/Elastic-Stack-FileBeat-Logspout/wiki) before starting deploying and of course the [official documentation](https://www.elastic.co/guide/index.html).

 We deployed the Elastic Stack on a single node to start with and do our test.
 In production, we will deploy a 3 nodes Elastic cluster.